 "Byredo Gypsy Water is one of those scents that are very distinctive, but difficult to describe.
 Since it's both woody and spicy (thanks to the base notes of vanilla, sandalwood, and amber), it works year-round, day and night.
 It's very popular but it's not one that I detect a ton out and about.
-And when I'm wearing it, people often ask me what it is, which is a sign that it's appealing without being too recognizable."
+And when I'm wearing it, people often ask me what it is, which is a sign that it's appealing without being too recognisable."

 Courtney Higgs, Beauty Editor

 "I'm a true fragrance lover, so choosing a single scent to be my signature is simply impossible.
 My vanity is stacked with dozens of bottles I cycle through depending on factors like the season, the occasion, and my mood, but I will say that recently I've found myself reaching for Kilian's iconic Love Don't Be Shy regularly for the past couple of months.
-It all started when I gave the scent a test drive in an effort to discover why Rihanna loves it so much (read all about that here), and in the process, I absolutely fell in love with this sweet tonic, laced with notes of marshmallow, neroli, and orange blossom.
-It's a way different vibe than any of the more androgynous, sandalwood-heavy scents I used to wear on repeat, but it's quickly become one of my all-time favorites."
+It all started when I gave the scent a test drive in an effort to discover why Rihanna loves it so much and in the process, I absolutely fell in love with this sweet tonic, laced with notes of marshmallow, neroli, and orange blossom.
+It's a way different vibe than any of the more androgynous, sandalwood-heavy scents I used to wear on repeat, but it's quickly become one of my all-time favourites."

 Kat Collings, Editor in Chief